 MOTOR VEHICLE SERVICE AND REPAIR FACILITY: A building or portion of a building, including a garage or body shop, used for the service and repair of motor vehicles, which may also include associated office and storage space and outside parking and storage areas.
 Such facilities may also include the outdoor display and sale of up to 5 motor vehicles that have been repaired on the premises.
 The sale of other motor vehicles and fuel is specifically prohibited in association with this use, unless approved as part of a mixed use.
 See also GASOLINE STATION, MIXED USE, MOTOR VEHICLE SALES.

-NEW CONSTRUCTION: Structures commenced on or after the effective date of this bylaw.
+NEW CONSTRUCTION: For regulation under this bylaw, means structures for which the start of construction commenced on or after the effective date of this bylaw and includes any subsequent improvements to such structures.

+NONCONFORMING LOT (or PARCEL): a lot or parcel that does not conform to the present bylaws covering dimensional requirements but was in conformance with all applicable laws, ordinances, and regulations prior to the enactment of the present bylaws, including a lot or parcel improperly authorized as a result of error by the administrative officer.

+NONCONFORMING STRUCTURE: a structure or part of a structure that does not conform to the present bylaws but was in conformance with all applicable laws, ordinances, and regulations prior to the enactment of the present bylaws, including a structure improperly authorized as a result of error by the administrative officer.

+NONCONFORMING USE: use of land that does not conform to the present bylaws but did conform to all applicable laws, ordinances, and regulations prior to the enactment of the present bylaws, including a use improperly authorized as a result of error by the administrative officer.

+NONCONFORMITY: a nonconforming use, structure, lot, or parcel.

+NON-RESIDENTIAL: Includes, but is not limited to: small business concerns, churches, schools, nursing homes, farm buildings (including grain bins and silos), pool houses, clubhouses, recreational buildings, government buildings, mercantile structures, agricultural and industrial structures, and warehouses.

 NON-RESIDENTIAL USE: All uses of buildings, structures or land except residential uses.

 OFFICE: Place where the business of a commercial, industrial, service or professional organization is transacted.